On compact exceptional objects in derived module categories: Weakly directed algebras

-\begin{proof} We first prove the if part by checking conditions in Proposition 2.4.
-Condition (1) is given, so it suffices to check (2) and (3).
-Note that the trace of $Q = A(1-e)$ is $A(1-e)Ae$, which is not supported on $e$ since $eA(1-e) Ae = 0$ by the weakly directed structure.
-But $S_e \subseteq eAe$ is not contained in $(1-e)Ae$, so Condition (2) in Proposition 2.4 is also true.
+\begin{proof} We first prove the if part by checking conditions in Theorem \ref{theorem I}.
+Note that the trace of $Q_S = A(1-e)$ is $A(1-e)Ae$, which is not supported on $e$ since $eA(1-e) Ae = 0$ by the weakly directed structure.
+But $S_e \subseteq eAe$ is not contained in $(1-e)Ae$, so condition (1) in Theorem \ref{theorem I} is also true.